capnramses/apg/Readme.md

 ## Dependencies Used in Example Programs

-Please note that some optional test and demonstration programs contained in this repository make use of third-party libraries with their own licences, and it is the users responsibility to also meet these requirements if you use or reproduce these works.
+Please note that some optional test and demonstration programs contained in this repository make use of third-party libraries with their own licences, and it is the user's responsibility to also meet these requirements if you use or reproduce these works.

 ### PortAudio